kamax-matrix/mxisd/docs/features/directory-users.md

         - 'employeeNumber'
         - 'someOtherAttribute'
 ```
-Previous configuration entries that contained queries with the `%3pid` placeholder should not be used anymore, unless
+Only include the `attribute` sub-sections if you would like to set another value.
+Else, it is best not to include them
-specifically overwritten.
-Instead, add all attributes to the relevant sections.
+to inherit the default values.

 If you would like to include an attribute which is not a display name or a 3PID, you can use the
 `directory.attribute.other` to list any extra attributes you want included in searches.
+If you do not want to include
-If you do not want to include any extra attribute, that configuration section can be skipped.
+any extra attribute, that configuration section can be skipped.

 #### SQL
 If you plan to integrate directory search directly with synapse, use the `synapseSql` provider, based on the following